 Our Board of Directors

-Toni Shellady, Managing Director
+Toni Shellady, Founder and Managing Director

 Toni can be reached at tshellady(at)discoverycharterdurham.org.